Iluvitari/AZ104-Notes/Practice exam notes.md

 Multiple server endpoints can exist on the same volume if their namespaces do not overlap and the endpoints are syncing to unique sync groups, not the same sync group as per above comment.

 Azure site recovery:
-Storage accounts must be in same region a
+Storage accounts must be in same region as ASR vault